jjoshua74/BackEndTask/README.md

 ------------------------------------------------------------------

+Endpoints:
+Localhost:8000/articles/
+- lists all the articles

+Localhost:8000/articles/1/
+- returns the article with id=1

+Localhost:8000/articles/1/comments/
+- returns all the comments for article 1

+Localhost:8000/articles/1/comments/2
+- returns the comment with id=2 for article 1

 Unit tests:
 # Units tests are also something new to me.
 For some reason the 'from .models import Article' doesn't work in this file.
 # I can't figure out what is causing the import error - so this file does not run.
 I have added a few examples of